Table of Contents

 - They do not receive income from another professional activity or a replacement income which gives entitlement to social security benefits at least equivalent to those of the self-employed.

-Within a company, the managers, directors and active partners are considered to be self-employed and are, therefore, subject to the social statute of self-employed persons.
+Within a company, the agents (managers, directors etc.) and the active partners are in principle considered to be self-employed and are, therefore, subject to the social statute of self-employed persons.

 Self-Employed Students